- UCAS code

 Most courses consist of compulsory and optional modules.
 There may be some optional modules omitted below.
 This is because they are currently being refreshed to make sure students have the best possible experience.
 Before you enter each year, full details of all modules for that year will be provided.

-In your final year, you will choose from a wide range of specialist modules taught by research experts in their fields.
-You might study literature from Arthurian legends to postcolonial narratives, from Jane Austen novels to contemporary crime fiction, from Romantic poetry to the digital humanities.
-Alongside these specialist research modules, you’ll start work on your own final year project.
+In your third year, alongside a choice of modules, you’ll start work on your final year project.
 Based on a topic of your design, this individual project will showcase your development as a critical thinker and researcher and demonstrate your ability to manage a large project and communicate effectively.

 With seminar discussions and workshops, access to outstanding resources on campus, and expert staff to guide and support, you’ll be able to broaden your knowledge and build your skills for the future.